Signed in as:

 Link the article HERE and in the picture.

-Heartbreaking voice message from Abdullah highlighting the unkept promises and outright lies by James Young from OFB.
+Heartbreaking voice message from Abdullah highlighting the unkept promises and outright lies by the U.S.G.
+No wrong is too far gone to be made right again.

 Khider Massacre presentation earmarked for Congress